 December

-- Overview: December is the first full winter month in Czech Republic.
-Snow has usually fallen by this time, creating a magical scene for anyone willing to tough out the cooler temperatures.
-Average lows in December dip into the sub-zero range at about -3ºC (27ºF) while daytime average highs peek only slightly above freezing at 1ºC (34ºF).
+• Overview: December is the first full winter month in the Czech Republic.
+By this time, snow has usually fallen, creating a magical scene for anyone willing to endure the cooler temperatures.
+Average lows in December dip into the subzero range at about -3ºC (27ºF), while daytime average highs peek only slightly above freezing at 1ºC (34ºF).

-The best time to visit Czech Republic is late spring or early autumn, particularly in May or September.
+The best time of year to travel to Czechia is late spring or early autumn, particularly in May or September.

 Why visit in May or September?